Is the Texting Law in Texas Good Enough?

 How Can the Victim of a Distracted Driving Accident Prove That the Accident Was Caused by a Texting Driver?

 Unless the driver who was hit has a dashcam in operation or several people can testify that they actually saw a driver use a cell phone just before a crash, it is really quite hard to come up with proof that the driver was distracted when he caused an accident.
 It’s unlikely that the at-fault driver will admit using a phone or was texting just at that point in time.
 Of course, there may be other evidence that shows that the driver was negligent.
 If the driver traveling in the opposite direction ends up over a centerline or was filmed by a surveillance camera running a red light or failing to stop at an intersection, then this could help.
 Can a driver’s phone records be legitimately be checked to see whether he or she was using them just as the crash was happening?

 It is possible that your car accident attorney can issue a subpoena for cell phone call records if there is sufficient justification for it.
 The records, once they have been made available, should show the exact time and length of a phone call or text message.
 As long as the exact time of the crash can be verified then this sort of information could be invaluable evidence that the other driver was to blame for the accident.

-Contact the Injury Lawyer San Antonio if Hit by a Texting Driver
+Contact the Injury Lawyer McAllen if Hit by a Texting Driver

-If you, or a loved one, have been injured by a texting driver, whatever the circumstances, you should contact Injury Lawyer San Antonio.
+If you, or a loved one, have been injured by a texting driver, whatever the circumstances, you should contact our skilled McAllen personal injury lawyer.
 It can be difficult to sue a negligent driver without professional legal help.
-You can contact Injury lawyer San Antonio at 956-631-3535.
+You can contact Injury lawyer in McAllen at 210-646-9100.